nimrashahid-14/DEP/README.md

 Data
 The dataset used for this project consists of historical sales transactions from a retail store.

-Technologies Used
+Technologies Used:
 - Python
 - Pandas and NumPy for data manipulation
 - Matplotlib and Seaborn for data visualization
 - Scikit-learn for implementing clustering algorithms

-Installation
+Installation:
 To run this project locally, you'll need to have Python installed.
 Or use Google collab notebook

-Usage
+Usage:
 Run the Jupyter notebook to execute the analysis.
 Each step is documented within the notebook for easy understanding and replication.

-Results
+Results:
 The project concludes with the visualization of customer segments, providing actionable insights for targeted marketing and personalized promotions.

-Contributing
+Contributing:
 If you wish to contribute to this project, please fork the repository and submit a pull request.